oVirt/ovirt-site/source/feature/virt-v2v-integration.html.md

 ### Benefit to oVirt

-This feature should make it easier to migrate from different environments to oVirt/RHEV.
-The import process of virtual machines will be based on the versatile virt-v2v tool, and will be improved by:
+This feature will make it easier to migrate virtual machines from different environments to oVirt/RHEV:

+*   Making it more managed - as the process will be executed and monitored by oVirt
 *   Making it easier to define - expose the relevant parameters in the UI
 *   Making it less error-prone - less configuration to set
-*   Making it more managed - the process will be executed and monitored by oVirt

 ### Dependencies / Related Features